 The Patented Krueger TAD was offered to the market in 1985.
-At the time it offered a radical solution to the problem of supplying air at relatively high quantities with minimal induction, a characteristic desired for many specialized applications.
-Many tests were conducted to confirm the claims that the diffuser minimized entrained contaminants, provided minimal disturbance at the face of a fume hood, and worked well in many situations requiring a ceiling supply, displacement-type air delivery system.
+At the time, it offered a radical solution to the problem of supplying air at relatively high quantities with minimal induction - a characteristic desired for many specialized applications.
+Many tests were conducted to confirm the claims that the diffuser minimized entrained contaminants, provided minimal disturbance at the face of a fume hood, and it worked well in many situations requiring a ceiling supply, displacement-type air delivery system.
 Ceiling displacement air delivery systems are typically utilized when room processes need to keep airborne contaminants to as low a level as possible.
 While laminar flow systems are used in clean rooms, they require very high airflows, and are often uncomfortable.
 Ceiling displacement systems can be operated at much lower airflow levels and at higher comfort levels.

-The only complaint of the TAD was of the projection of the diffuser into the room at the ceiling.
-This came primarily from architects, but is necessary for the high degree of control offered by this configuration.
+The only complaint of the TAD was that the diffuser projected into the room at the ceiling, which primarily came from architects.
+However, the projection is necessary for the high degree of control offered by this configuration.
 Attempts have made to develop a flush face diffuser both by Krueger and others in the diffuser industry.
 While several manufacturers have made many different approaches, all exhibit some limitations.